-Teachers are interested to know how children carried out activities, whether they were too hard / too easy / interesting, etc. The Homework / Learning book is an ideal place for parents, carers and teachers to record any comments.
+Teachers are interested to know how children carried out activities, whether they were too hard / too easy / interesting, etc. Parents, carers and teachers are welcome to record any comments on homework sheets or books.
 Parents may also comment on whether the time allocation was appropriate or whether the activity was too short / too long.
 As with all school activities, parents are invited to discuss any queries with their child's class teacher.

-Staff will support this Policy by:
+Staff will support this policy by:

-- providing a range of homework tasks and activities to consolidate and extend learning in class - ensuring that the children have a clear understanding of the tasks involved and a common understanding of the high expectations held of them individually, according to their ability - giving clear instructions for each homework activity and a learning objective so the purpose of the task is made clear

-- communicating with parents and keeping them informed of children's progress, projects and topics to be studied, and their child's individual targets; - sharing the weekly homework timetables with parents during initial parents meetings in September
+- providing a range of homework tasks and activities to consolidate and extend learning in class - ensuring that the children have a clear understanding of the tasks involved and a common understanding of the high expectations held of them individually, according to their ability - giving clear instructions for each homework activity and a learning objective so the purpose of the task is made clear - communicating with parents and keeping them informed of children's progress, projects and topics to be studied, and their child's individual targets